 We really want to hear your comments and feedback!
 Tell us what you think in the comments box below.
 Please note that any comments containing the answer to the question of what was Pamela’s critics rate of return will be posted after September 24th, so as not to give away the answer…

-Nobody is going to twist your arm, and you won’t even be asked to buy anything at your first meeting with your Authorized Advisor.
+Nobody is going to twist your arm, and you won’t even be asked to buy anything at your first meeting with your Bank On Yourself Professional.